Sites of Interest

 • cooked brown rice

 Start by cooking the brown rice.
 Use a rice cooker or tightly covered pot.
 While the rice is cooking, slice the onions into thin slices.
 For large onions, you can quarter them first.
 Chop the chili pepper, then finely chop the ginger and garlic (peel the ginger root before chopping).
-Add the sliced onions, chopped chili pepper, garlic and ginger to a large skillet along with about 1/2 cup of water, then cook over a medium flame until the onions are soft and slightly translucent (about 10 minutes).
+Add the sliced onions, chopped chili pepper, garlic and ginger to a large skillet along with a tbsp or two of coconut oil or butter, then cook over a medium flame until the onions are soft and slightly translucent (about 10 minutes).
 Add water if needed to keep from burning.

 Cut the turkey into bite size pieces and add them to the skillet along with the curry powder.
 Mix thoroughly and cook for about 2 minutes until the curry is distributed evenly and the meat is slightly seared.